 Picaflor House now has its own site with classrooms, a computer room, art room, kitchen, playground and garden and is attended by up to 80 children every day.
 Activities include an academic programme supporting the state school curriculum.
 Also a non-academic programme including chess, sports, photography, and traditional music and dance.
 A healthy lunch programme has been added for children most in need.

-Volunteer in Peru with this project and you can be part of these amazing programmes supporting the kids in Cusco.
+Volunteer with Children in Peru at this project and you can be part of these amazing programmes supporting kids in Cusco.

 Why the project need volunteers